kharnish/Budgie_Financial_Dashboard/README.md

 Once you categorize the transactions, you can add a budget and see your current status for different categories in the Budget tab.

+### Special note about Venmo
+Venmo allows you to spend either from your Venmo account balance, or from a third party account.
+To denote when these transactions are from an alternative source, it should be marked in the transaction notes as "Source: [source information]" in order to properly calculate your net worth.

 ## Security
 All transaction data is stored locally in your MongoDB.